Here are the key steps to vetting solution providers and implementing an effective e-procurement strategy:

 Assess your current process

 Before you can introduce a new procurement solution, it’s important to have a clear understanding of the current process.
-Analyse every step of the procurement process, including how long each task takes, the suppliers involved, controlled commodities, payment methods, and compliance checks.
+Analyze every step of the procurement process, including how long each task takes, the suppliers involved, controlled commodities, payment methods, and compliance checks.

 Identify any potential gaps